Working Through Your Estate Planning Needs

 - Give us a call to schedule your strategy session.

 - At the strategy session, we will get to know you and you will get to know our firm.
 We have appointments during normal business hours as well as in the evenings and on weekends.
-We have locations in Scottsdale, Mesa, Phoenix and Peoria where we can conveniently meet with you.
-We can also meet clients in Prescott.
+We have locations in Scottsdale, Mesa and Peoria where we can conveniently meet with you.

 - Our work begins.
 After the strategy session, we will draft a plan to fit your individual needs.